 People who bully are looking to get under another person’s skin, and they might even feel encouraged if they believe they’re getting to you.
 It’s good to know that, even in the heat of the moment, you have a choice about how you can go about responding to bullying.
 This activity provides some helpful hints on how to choose how you respond to bullying.

-- Students can explain some practical ways to deal with bullying.
+- Students will be able to explain practical ways to deal with bullying.

 By the end of the lesson, students will be able to: